How To Build Credit Fast at 18 in 2023 – 10 Proven Ways that Work

 Efforts required: Low.
 You will only have to do the initial setup after which it does not take much time or effort.

-There are rent reporting services available too that can help in how to build credit fast.
+There are rent reporting services available too that can help in how to build credit fast at 18.
 These services can add your rent payment history to your credit reports pushing the score higher.
 However, you will need to have a long record of consistent and timely rent payments to be able to have that positive effect.

 Similarly, the timely payments you make on your phone and utility bills can also be added to your reports and can help increase your overall credit scores.
 To report this data, Experian Boost is one of the best alternate data services that can help you add such payment history to your credit reports.
 Once the initial setup is done on such services, you may be able to get an increase in your credit score in a matter of minutes even.